 Letters of the Scattered Brotherhood was first published in 1948.
 Edited by Mary Strong, the book is a collection of anonymous letters.

-“The time has come for you to march against the tide of darkness and carry your lighted lamp quietly and steadily.
-Heal Yourself.
-Get out of the pit of anxiety.
-Come in where you belong and give this sad world the infinite qualities of the Spirit.
-Let it have its way within you as a channel of joy, beauty, and truth.” -from Letters of the Scattered Brotherhood
+“The time has come for you to march against this tide of darkness and carry your lighted lamps quietly, steadily.
+Heal yourselves, your bodies, your characters; get out of this slough of indefiniteness and bewilderment; come in where you belong and give this tragic world the infinite qualities of the Spirit when you let it have its way with you as channels for joy, beauty, and truth.” -from Letters of the Scattered Brotherhood